The Difference Between Soft and Oil Pastels

-The difference between chalk and oil pastels is primarily in the binder used.
+The difference between soft and oil pastels is primarily in the binder used.
 This gives them two totally distinct properties with their own creative possibilities.

-Chalk pastels, also called soft pastels, are the most commonly used pastels.
-They comprise a combination of white chalk, pigment, and gum arabic for the binder—which gives them a dry matte finish with a softer hue.
-The most important thing to note about chalk pastels is that they don’t fully adhere to the surface of the paper.
-If you shake your paper hard enough, it will be brushed off.
+Soft pastels, also called chalk pastels, are the most commonly used pastels.
+They often comprise a combination of pigment and gum arabic for the binder—which gives them a dry matte finish with a softer hue.
+The most important thing to note about soft pastels is that they don’t fully adhere to the surface of the paper.
+If you shake your paper hard enough, it will be brushed off (like chalk dust).

 Oil pastels are the closest you’ll get to oil painting.
 They are made similar to oil paints and have some of the same properties.
 These types of pastels don’t harden or dry out, and they retain their waxy consistency with vibrant hues.
 They also respond to materials like oils that will thin and make them look like paint.

 Do neither of these types of pastels piques your interest?
 You might like water-soluble pastels.
 As the name implies, their pigments react to water and produce a watercolor-like effect.
 Give the Caran d'Ache Classic Neocolor 15-color set a try.

 What Type of Paper to Use for Pastels

 Wondering what type of paper to use for pastels?
 Selecting paper to draw on is almost as important as picking the pastels you’ll use.
 When working with a surface, you’ll want to consider the texture—particularly a characteristic called toothiness.
 The “tooth” of the paper refers to how it feels.
 When you run your hand along the surface, you’ll be able to feel little bumps; you should be able to see them, too.
 These little bumps will help the pastel particles grip to the surface and allow you to blend and layer colors.
 Without them, the pastels will slide off the page.